 Figure 2.
 Map of the regions targeted by cloud seeding operations in Idaho for the Cloud Seeding Analysis project

-1. How much did we increase precipitation?
+1. How much did precipitation increase?

-• Only then can be better simulate how cloud seeding will change precipitation.
+- Only then can be better simulate how cloud seeding will change precipitation.

 2. How much water did the increase in precipitation add to the system?

-• In a natural system, not all precipitation will make it to streamflow.
+- In a natural system, not all precipitation will make it to streamflow.

-• A hydrologic model informed by atmospheric data (WRF-Hydro) is currently under development to better address this question.
+- A hydrologic model informed by atmospheric data (WRF-Hydro) is currently under development to better address this question.

 3. Where does the increase in supply go?

-• Hydrologic systems are dynamic and complex, which require significant data and modeling tools
+- Hydrologic systems are dynamic and complex, which require significant data and modeling tools

 Statewide Assessment

-IWRB directed staff to conduct a statewide assessment of cloud seeding in response to legislation under HB266 (2021), which direct the IWRB to assess the potential for cloud seeding in other regions of the State.
-This high-level assessment was initiated to determine where there are a frequency of opportunities for cloud seeding that might exist across the State of Idaho.
+The IWRB directed staff to conduct a statewide assessment of cloud seeding in response to legislation under HB266 (2021), which direct the IWRB to assess the potential for cloud seeding in other regions of the State.
+This high-level assessment was initiated to determine where there is a frequency of opportunities for cloud seeding that might exist across the State of Idaho.
 The statewide assessment identified areas where cloud seeding was feasible based on historic weather data.
 More detailed feasibility and design studies will be required for new basins or regions of interest.

 This statewide assessment not only looked into the feasibility of cloud seeding with Silver Iodide (AgI), but also looked into the frequency of opportunities for use of Liquid Propane (LP) as a seeding agent.
-Like AgI, LP as a seeding agent has been demonstrated in a lab setting to produce ice, however LP has not yet undergone comprehensive field studies to assess its effectiveness in a broad setting.
+Like AgI, LP as a seeding agent has been demonstrated in a lab setting to produce ice.
+However, LP has not yet undergone comprehensive field studies to assess its effectiveness in a broad setting.

 Bear River Basin Feasibility and Design